mbucchia/OpenXR-Toolkit/opencomposite.md

 If your OpenXR runtime is properly set, a registry key named `ActiveRuntime` will be created under `HKEY_LOCAL_MACHINE\Software\Khronos\OpenXR\1`.

 ![ActiveRuntime](site/active-runtime.png)

+If the issue persists, check whether your application/game is 32-bit or 64-bit.
+See the [Headset compatibility](#headset-compatibility) for list of headsets not supporting 32-bit applications with OpenXR.

 ### The game will not start with error -32